its7amo/clean-and-green-website/replit.md

 ## Overview

 Clean and Green is a professional cleaning service booking platform focused on eco-friendly cleaning solutions in Oklahoma.
-The application enables customers to book cleaning services online (residential, commercial, deep cleaning) or request custom quotes.
-An admin dashboard allows staff to manage bookings, quotes, track business metrics, manage customer reviews, send newsletters, and manage the team directory.

-**Core Purpose**: Streamline the booking process for eco-friendly cleaning services while providing trust-building features and efficient business management tools.
+It enables customers to book residential, commercial, and deep cleaning services online or request custom quotes.
+The platform also includes an admin dashboard for managing bookings, quotes, business metrics, customer reviews, newsletters, and team directories.
+The core purpose is to streamline the booking process for eco-friendly cleaning services, build customer trust, and provide efficient business management tools.

-**Tech Stack**: React + TypeScript (frontend), Express.js (backend), PostgreSQL with Drizzle ORM (database), TanStack Query (data fetching), shadcn/ui + Tailwind CSS (UI components)

 ## User Preferences